dgellisco/ReactNative-Albums/README.md

 ## Skills & Competencies Demonstrated

 * React-Native project creation and setup (including ESLint)
-* React components and state
+* Proper use of React components and state
+* Use of React-Native components
-* Use of additional packages, i.e. axios
+* Implementation of additional packages (in this case, axios)

 ## Getting Started

 1. Clone the repo.
 2. Install react-native.
 3. Install the repo-specific dependencies using `npm install`.
 3. Run the app in an emulator with `react-native run-android` or `react-native run-ios`.
-Be sure to reference the [React-Native ReadMe](https://github.com/facebook/react-native/blob/master/README.md) for information.
+Be sure to reference the [React-Native ReadMe](https://github.com/facebook/react-native/blob/master/README.md) for information on this process.

 ## Acknowledgments